probmods/webppl-viz/README.md

 **Note: work in progress**

-Some visualization functions for WebPPL running in the browser.
+Some in-browser visualization functions for WebPPL (requires version 0.6.1 or higher and webppl-editor)

 Demo: http://web.stanford.edu/~louyang/wp-viz/index.html